ali-shahwali/zig-functools/docs/guide/threading.md

 # Threading
-When talking about threading in a functional programming context we are referring to the idea of chaining together multiple functional calls and piping in the result from the previous function in to the next.
-The functool library provides a way of doing this.
 ::: warning
 This is an unstable feature and the API is very likely to change over time.
 :::

+When talking about threading in a functional programming context we are referring to the idea of chaining together multiple functional calls and piping in the result from the previous function in to the next.
+The functool library provides a way of doing this.

+## Examples

 **Increment all numbers in a slice, then filter even ones**